harness/developer-hub/docs/getting-started/quickstarts.md

 ### Harness YAML

-* Harness YAML Quickstart](../platform/8_Pipelines/harness-yaml-quickstart.md) shows you how to build Pipelines using the Harness YAML builder.
+* [Harness YAML Quickstart](../platform/8_Pipelines/harness-yaml-quickstart.md) shows you how to build Pipelines using the Harness YAML builder.

 ### Service Reliability Management